xhgchen/xhgchen.github.io/_posts/2023-08-25-add-calculations-self-diffusivity-viscosity.md

 Notice that this example data is insufficient to provide a well-defined VACF.
 When working with real data, ensure that the velocities are written frequently enough to obtain a VACF suitable for your needs.

-A growing collection of Jupyter notebook tutorials/examples can be found in the [tutorials directory](https://github.com/MDAnalysis/transport-analysis/tree/main/docs/tutorials) in the repository.
+A growing collection of Jupyter Notebook tutorials/examples can be found in the [tutorials directory](https://github.com/MDAnalysis/transport-analysis/tree/main/docs/tutorials) in the repository.

 ## Lessons Learned